AviatrixSystems/Docs/HowTos/gateway.rst

 Add/Edit Tags
 ---------------

 The Aviatrix gateway is launched with a default tag name avx-gateway@private-ip-address-of-the-gateway.
-This option allows you to add additional AWS tags at gateway launch time that you can use for automation scripts.
+This option allows you to add additional AWS/Azure tags at gateway launch time that you can use for automation scripts.

 Designated Gateway